Physical Education Bachelor Degree Program Overview

 - Teaching students how to play sports and other physically active games

-Additionally, physical education teachers can guide the socio-emotional development and ethical awareness of their students.
-They seek to instill values such as good sportsmanship and teamwork.
-Physical education instructors can help students work toward a love of healthy competition, tempered by the humility to gracefully accept a loss.
+Additionally, a major in physical education can allow you to guide the socio-emotional development and ethical awareness of your students.
+Through your connection with students, instilling values such as good sportsmanship and teamwork is at the heart of your teachings.
+As a physical education instructor, you can help your students work toward a love of healthy competition, tempered by the humility to gracefully accept a loss.

-A BS in Physical Education allows you to turn your passion for fitness and sports into a rewarding career inspiring students.
-Graduates may pursue job opportunities as instructors in elementary, middle or high school physical education programs.
-Other career possibilities that may be related to this degree include:
+As a bachelor’s degree in physical education candidate, you can learn how to turn your passion for fitness and sports into a career with hopes of inspiring students.
+Graduates of the BS in physical education degree program may pursue job opportunities as instructors in elementary, middle or high school PE programs or direct physical activity programs.

 The Bachelor of Science in Physical Education degree program at GCU leads to initial teacher licensure.
-Teacher candidates are responsible for obtaining all necessary certifications required by the state in which they wish to teach.
+A major in physical education gives candidates the opportunity to pursue all necessary certifications required by the state in which they wish to teach.

 General Education Requirements